NEWS

 Representative Image Source: A man drinks water from a tap during hot conditions at Mrs Macquarie's Chair to watch the fireworks during New Year's Eve celebrations on December 31, 2019 in Sydney, Australia.
 (Photo by Jenny Evans/Getty Images)

 Their groundbreaking technology absorbs moisture from the air, which is then released into a chamber with the help of a desiccant that is heated to around 100°F using sunlight or renewable energy.
 The moisture captured in the chamber is then condensed into drinking water.
-The whole process takes 12 hours but can produce a mammoth figure of 2,000 liters, or about 500 gallons of drinking-quality water per day.
+The process takes 12 hours but can produce a mammoth figure of 2,000 liters, or about 500 gallons of drinking-quality water daily.

 Representative Image Source: A worker connects a hose to a water truck outside an apartment complex in the Las Peñas neighborhood in Iztapalapa on February 27, 2024 in Mexico City, Mexico.
 (Photo by Toya Sarno Jordan/Getty Images)